jgale/resume/examples/source/jeremy-gale.md

     #### Summary of accomplishments:

-    * Worked on System Test Software group to develop infrastructure that would put thousands of new and repaired Google servers through automated hardware tests
+    * Worked on System Test Software team to develop infrastructure that puts thousands of new and repaired Google servers through automated hardware tests
-    * Enhanced a Python-based system to automatically run 24-hr hardware burn-in test, aggregate results, and list required hardware swaps for data center technicians
     * Technical lead for 6-person team responsible for delivering a distributed log storage and analysis system.
 Python clients stream logfiles to a C++ server, which stores them in a NoSQL database
     * Personally responsible for gathering requirements, overall system design, interaction with project management, and client implementation
     * Developed front-end tools (CLI and GUI) to retrieve and analyze stored logfiles
+    * Enhanced a Python-based system to automatically run 24-hr hardware burn-in test, aggregate results, and present required hardware swaps to data center technicians
-    * Implemented a battery test in Python to ensure battery-backed power supplies can hold up a server for 45 seconds in the event of power failure
+    * Implemented a battery test in Python to ensure battery-backed power supplies can keep a server up for 45 seconds in the event of power failure
-    * Mentored new employees, hosted interns.
+    * Mentored new employees and hosted interns.
 Significantly contributed to hiring.
 Personally conducted over 45 interviews

   Force Grind